orsinium-labs/walnats/docs/alloy.md

 sig Actor1, Actor2 extends Actor {}
 ```

 `Actor1` and `Actor2` are different actor types, such as "send-email" or "generate-report".
 Each atom (instance) here is a separate instance of that actor.
-For example, the atom `Actor1$2` will be 2nd instance of Actor1.
+For example, the atom `Actor1$2` will be the 2nd instance of Actor1.

 The `abstract` means that there are no atoms of `Actor` type, it must be either `Actor1` or `Actor2`.